rafalq/Code-Institute-Project-4/README.md

 Log in with an unregistered username and password, verify that an error message appears.
 Log in with a registered username but wrong password; verify an error message is displayed.
-Log in with a registered username and correct password; verify being redirected to the store.html page.
+Log in with a registered username and correct password; verify being redirected to the `store.html` page.
 Close the page and open it again, verify the user is still logged in.
-Log out, verify being redirect to the logout.html page.
+Log out, verify being redirect to the `logout.html` page.
 Refresh the page and check if you are still logged out.

 Register with a username already being used; verify an error message is displayed.
 Register with a email address without "@" and ".", verify an error message is displayed.
 Register with a password confirmation different than the password; verify an error message is displayed.
-Click the "Sign In" link at the bottom of the above form page and verify being taken to the login.html page.
+Click the `Sign In` link at the bottom of the above form page and verify being taken to the `login.html` page.

-On the page click the "Register Now" link at the bottom and verify being taken to the register.html page.
+On the page click the `Register Now` link at the bottom and verify being taken to the `register.html` page.

-Go back to the page and click the "Forgot Password?" link at the bottom and verify being taken to the password_reset.html page.
+Go back to the page and click the `Forgot Password?` link at the bottom and verify being taken to the `password_reset.html` page.

-Type your correct email address, click the button and verify being redirect to the page with the message stating 'An email has been sent with instructions to reset your password!'.
-Click the 'Go Back to Store' link.
-You should be taken to the store.html page.
+Type your correct email address, click the button and verify being redirect to the page with the message stating `An email has been sent with instructions to reset your password!`.
+Click the `Go Back to Store` link.
+You should be taken to the `store.html` page.
 Now check your email box and find a message with a link for resetting your password.
 Click it.
-Verify being redirect to the password_reset_confirm.html.
+Verify being redirect to the `password_reset_confirm.html`.

 Type your new password and the same for the new password confirmation.
 You should be taken to the `password_rest_complete`  page.
-Click the 'Sign In Here' link below the message.
-Verify being taken to the login.html page.
+Click the `Sign In Here` link below the message.
+Verify being taken to the `login.html` page.
 From here use a new password and verify that you can log in.

 ##### Searching Option / Pagination
 Log in, go to your History.
 Check if there is any item in it.
 If so, type one of their titles in the search field and check if only this one appears.

 On the same page, if there is more than one item, try to sort each category.
 Repeat the sequence for all columns.
 Verify it works correctly.

 Log out, go to the store.html page.
 Type a title of available artifacts in the search bar.
 Verify it works correctly.
 On the same page check if all of the rest available searching (price) and sorting (category, format, seller, and sort) options work accurately.
 And simultaneously verify that pagination is working correctly.